Spartanburg DUI Accident Attorney

 How much time do I have to file a lawsuit?

 In South Carolina, accident victims have three years to file a legal claim.
 (S.C.
 Code § 15-3-530.)
 Anyone who fails to meet this deadline, even unwittingly, will lose their ability to sue.
+Seek legal guidance from a drunk driving accident lawyer as soon as possible after a crash so your legal options are protected.

 What happens if a family member is killed by a drunk driver?

 Drunk drivers cause many fatal accidents.
 Surviving family members might be able to bring a wrongful death claim.
 This claim seeks compensation for the losses surviving family members have suffered.
+A wrongful death case can also seek punitive damages if the driver showed gross negligence or reckless behavior.

 Can I bring a claim if the state does not press charges?